saltsthlm/protips/readableCode.md

+**This site is deprecated and all the content has moved to [AppliedTechnology](https://appliedtechnology.github.io/protips/)**

 # Crafting Readable Code

 ## Setting the stage
 Suppose we are developing a module in some system.
 The module we are developing is using some service to fetch a collection of some sort.
 Then it refines the data according to some business rules.
 Finally it is publishing this data as an event on some event stream.
 Exactly what these things are or how they are implemented is not important.
 Let's concentrate on how we write the code in our module.

 ## The first draft
 Of course we are developing this code using TDD practices.
 Suppose we have implemented all the functionality we are supposed to do and all our tests are passing the test suite.
 The code now looks like this: